 | Tier 5 | $250M | 60 seconds |

-Place them in this order in the chokepoint corridor.
-A thief stuck in the corridor for 10+ seconds is functionally defeated.
+A thief stuck in that corridor for 10+ seconds is functionally done.
+They can't reach your Secrets in time.

-Your base has multiple "stand slots" arranged in a grid.
-The optimal placement:
+Your base has multiple stand slots arranged in a grid.
+This is the placement I use:

 | Slot position | Best brainrot type |